gauthieramano/next-go/README.md

 ### Deploying on PaaS

-If you are using a GitHub repo then you can go with free-of-cost and easy-to-use options like [Vercel](https://vercel.com/), or [Netlify](https://netlify.com/) they offer decent-free tiers for Next.js hosting.
+If you are using a GitHub repo then you can go with free-of-cost and easy-to-use options like[Vercel](https://vercel.com/), or[Netlify](https://netlify.com/) they offer decent-free tiers for Next.js hosting.

 Make sure to edit build command like this when deploying to Vercel.

 ![prisma-vercel](https://nextjstemplates.com/docs/prisma-vercel.png)

 Follow the steps below to complete the installation, if you get stuck feel free to open a [support ticket](/support), we will get back to you ASAP.

-### Update Logs:
+### Update Logs

-**Version - 1.3**
+**March 2025 v2.1**

+- Upgraded to Tailwind v4 and latest release of Next.js 15
+- Fix peer dependency errors during installation
+- Using tailwind-typography plugin for docs pages
+- Refactor checkbox on auth pages
+- Improved markup, fix hydration errors and all known issues.

+**November 2024 v2.0**

+- Upgraded to Next.js 15

+**November 2024 v1.4**

+- Integrated integration enable disable features
+- Integrated Zod for Form validation
+- Added Stripe webhook endpoint

+**May 2024 v1.3**

 - Fixed Sanity Revalidation issue